Skip to main content

 Figure 4: Remote AS Number TLV Format

-for the AS number, as in current deployments, the left (high-order) 2
+from OSPF, as in current deployments), the left (high-order) 2 octets

-octets MUST be set to 0.
-The remote AS number TLV MUST be included
+MUST be set to 0.
+The Remote AS Number TLV MUST be included when a

 7.2.
 IPv4 Remote ASBR ID

-A new TLV, which is referred to as the IPv4 remote ASBR ID TLV, is
+A new TLV, referred to as the IPv4 Remote ASBR ID TLV, is defined for

-defined for inclusion in the link descriptor when advertising inter-
+inclusion in the Link Descriptor when advertising inter-AS links.

-AS links.
-The IPv4 remote ASBR ID TLV specifies the IPv4 identifier
+The IPv4 Remote ASBR ID TLV specifies the IPv4 identifier of the

-of the remote ASBR to which the advertised inter-AS link connects.
+remote ASBR to which the advertised inter-AS link connects.
+This can

-This could be any stable and routable IPv4 address of the remote
+be any stable, routable IPv4 address of the remote ASBR.
+The use of

-ASBR.
-Use of the TE Router ID as specified in the Traffic
+the TE Router ID, as specified in the Traffic Engineering Router ID

-The IPv4 remote ASBR ID TLV is TLV type TBD (see Section 10) and is 4
+The IPv4 Remote ASBR ID TLV is TLV Type 271 (see Section 9) and is 4

 octets in length.
-The format of the IPv4 remote ASBR ID TLV is as
+Its format is as follows:

 0 1 2 3